(Mediterranean Anemia; Thalassemia Major and Minor)

 Children who have beta-thalassemia major may grow more slowly and reach puberty later than they normally would.
 Because iron absorption may be increased and frequent blood transfusions (providing even more iron) are needed, excessive iron may accumulate and be deposited in the heart muscle, eventually causing iron overload disease and heart failure and early death.

-Thalassemias are more difficult to diagnose than other hemoglobin disorders.
+Hemoglobin electrophoresis, another blood test, is also done.
+In electrophoresis, an electrical current is used to separate the different types of hemoglobin and thus detect abnormal hemoglobin.
 Testing a drop of blood by electrophoresis is helpful but may be inconclusive, especially for alpha-thalassemia.
 Therefore, the diagnosis is usually based on special hemoglobin tests and determination of hereditary patterns.

 Genetic testing can be done to detect thalassemias before birth.

 Most people who have a mild thalassemia do not need treatment.